Tag Archives: reformation

 Martin Luther was the first of a series of theologians that helped make me what I am now.
 When my Church History professor Dr. Doyle Young and Systematic Theology professor Dr. David Kirkpatrick introduced me to Luther’s writings and his “Theology of the Cross it was earth shaking.
 It was his Theology of the Cross brought me to an incarnational understanding of the Christian faith because it is only through the Cross that we come to know God in a truly Christian sense of understanding.
 For Luther the Cross was central to understanding the humanity’s relationship to the Trinity, and stands against Calvin whose understanding of God’s will and predestination from before time began tends minimize the Cross, for Calvin it is a mechanism but for Luther it is the most profound and personal revelation of God, Father Son and Holy Spirit.
 The incarnational and Trinitarian found in the Theology of the Cross also opened for me essential nature of the Eucharist to the Christian faith and which helping bring me to a catholic understanding of the faith.

 The relational aspects of the Theology of the Cross were personalized in the Three Solas; Sola fides by faith alone, Sola Gratia by grace alone and Sola Scriptura by scripture alone.
 These became the hallmarks of the Reformation and without getting into the weeds to dissect all the ramifications for the Church and the world impact the way that many Christians practice and express their faith to the current day.
-The Catholic in me tends to discount Sola Scripturabecause Luther himself was such an imperfect practitioner of this and I find that the Anglican and Old Catholic triad of Scripture, Tradition and Reason is a more Biblical way of understanding what we can understand of God as well as in bearing witness of the self revelation of God in Christ in our world.

-The Reformation which began when Luther posted his “theses” on the door of the Schlosskirche broke the hold of the Roman Catholic Church on Europe, brought about what would become an increasingly fractured and diverse church in the west and established the primacy of the State over the Church in Western nations.
-In fact the Reformation was essential to the future Enlightenment.
-Luther intended nothing more than reforming and curtailing abuses in the Catholic Church and how the Church saw grace, faith and scripture.
-Instead he changed the course of history in ways that most modern people, especially conservative Christians comprehend today.
+In the beginning when he walked up to the Schlosskirche to post his theses Luther intended nothing more than reforming and curtailing abuses in the Catholic Church and how the Church saw grace, faith and scripture.
+Instead he changed the course of history in ways that most modern people, especially conservative Christians fail to comprehend today.
 If they did they would not be embracing such heresy as the Dominion movement and it’s Seven MountainsTheology.

 I did a lot of study on the Lutheran Reformation in and after seminary.
-In 1996 while stationed in Germanyas a mobilized Army Reserve Chaplain had the privilege of organizing a series of Reformation tours to Wittenberg, Wormsand Heidelberg.
+In 1996 while stationed in Germany as a mobilized Army Reserve Chaplain had the privilege of organizing a series of Reformation tours to Wittenberg, Worms and Heidelberg.
 We went to Wittenberg on Reformation day where we attended the Reformationstag service at the Schlosskirche.
 I led a walking tour of the town that day.
 One of the parishioners from the chapel asked me if I had been toWittenberg before because I seemed like I knew every place in the town.
 I had to tell her that I had not been there in person but because of my study had imagined it so many times that I knew every place by heart.
 When we went to Worms where Luther on trial before Charles V was told to recant his writings it as the same, except that in Worms the town hall where the Imperial Diet met was destroyed long ago.
 However a stone in the pavement marks the spot where Luther concluding his defense before the Emperor Charles V and the assembled Princes and prelates with these immortal words:

 “Unless I am convicted by scripture and plain reason – I do not accept the authority of the popes and councils, for they have contradicted each other – my conscience is captive to the Word of God.
 I cannot and I will not recant anything for to go against conscience is neither right nor safe.
 God help me.
 Amen.”
 It is legend that Luther said the words “Here I stand.
 I cannot do otherwise.
 God help me, Amen!”
 These words were probably only added later by someone else to make the story more interesting as they do not appear in the council notes.
 Not that Luther would have objected.
 The film version is linked here: